 The program is committed to upholding the principle that training activities are of prime importance during the internship year.
 Although the time commitment varies throughout the training year, interns work about 40-50 hours per week.
 The structure, time demand, and nature of rotations vary, but in general interns spend 75% of their time providing clinical services.
 Direct patient care includes individual, group, and family psychotherapy, assessment and diagnostic services, and consultation.
 Daily travel between our two campuses is necessary.
 Some evening time is required.
 Seminars constitute about 5 hours per week.
 Documentation is completed by hand as we do not yet have an electronic medical record (EMR).
-Finally, interns spend an average of 6 hours per week receiving face-to-face supervision, at least 4 of which is individually based and with additional supervision on an ad hoc basis.
-The chart below depicts the above components with their average time demands.
+Finally, interns spend an average of 10 hours per week receiving face-to-face supervision, at least 6 of which is individually based and with additional supervision on an ad hoc basis.

 The Internship experience is comprised of three intensive rotations and a simultaneous, year-round outpatient assignment.
 Intensive rotations are Inpatient Psychiatry, Consultation/Liaison Psychiatry, and Neuropsychological Assessment.
 These placements generally occupy morning hours with afternoons and some early evenings spent seeing individuals, families, and groups at the outpatient clinic, attending didactic seminars and meeting with supervisors.

 This service provides treatment to medical and surgical units throughout the hospital.
 This 19.5-week rotation affords psychology interns the opportunity to interface with physicians, nurses, and other health care staff.
-Interns join the treatment team and participate actively in consultation with medical staff as well as evaluation and treatment of patients with a wide range of medical problems with concomitant psychiatric and psychological sequelae.
+Interns join the treatment team and participate actively in consultation to medical staff as well as evaluation and treatment of patients with a wide range of medical problems with concomitant psychiatric and psychological sequelae.
 This collaboration with other disciplines and service providers takes place on medical floors including the NICU.
-Interventions include facilitating psychological adaptation to chronic conditions, managing pain and symptoms, enhancing compliance with prescribed treatments, and implementing different psychotherapeutic modalities.
-Individual therapy may be one of several modalities depending on the presenting problem: cognitive behavioral therapy, supportive psychotherapy, crisis intervention, family, and combinations of these.
+Interventions include facilitating psychological adaptation to chronic conditions, managing pain and symptoms, enhancing adherence to selected prescribed treatments, and implementing different psychotherapeutic modalities.
+Type of therapy may be one of several modalities depending on the presenting problem: cognitive behavioral therapy, supportive psychotherapy, crisis intervention, family, and combinations of these.